-An angle that measures less than 90° is called an acute angle.
+An acute angle is a type of angle that measures less than 90°.
 For example, when the time is 11 o'clock, the angle formed between the hour hand and the minute hand is an acute angle.
 In other words, 30°, 40°, 57°, and so on are all acute angles.

 |1.||What is an Acute Angle?|